sajjadGG/book-python/advanced/funcprog/about.rst

 * Restricting side effects, can decrease number of bugs, be easier to debug and test, and be more suited to formal verification [#Hughes1984]_ [#Hudak1989]_

-* Functional programming languages are typically less efficient in their use of CPU and memory than imperative languages such as C, Java, Python [#Paulson1996]_

-* This is due that some mutable data structures like arrays have a very straightforward implementation using present hardware

 References